Gangster: Europe

 There are several organized crime groups in Italy.
 Notably, the Sicilian Mafia, or Cosa Nostra is a criminal syndicate that emerged in the mid-nineteenth century in Sicily, Italy.
 It is a loose association of criminal groups that share common organizational structure and code of conduct.
 The origins lie in the upheaval of Sicily's transition out of feudalism in 1812 and its later annexation by mainland Italy in 1860.
 Under feudalism, the nobility owned most of the land and enforced law and order through their private armies.
 After 1812, the feudal barons steadily sold off or rented their lands to private citizens.
 Primogeniture was abolished, land could no longer be seized to settle debts, and one fifth of the land was to become private property of the peasants.
-Other similarly large and powerful Italian criminal organizations, often composed of smaller gangs or “clans” generally operating under a shared criminal subculture or code, include the Camorra in Naples and Campania and the Ndrangheta in Calabria.
+Other similarly large and powerful Italian criminal organizations, often composed of smaller gangs or "clans" generally operating under a shared criminal subculture or code, include the Camorra in Naples and Campania and the Ndrangheta in Calabria.

 Organized crime has existed in Russia since the days of Imperial Russia in the form of banditry and thievery.
+Joseph Stalin, who emerged as the absolute dictator of the Soviet Union had previously founded the Outfit, a criminal gang that were involved with armed robberies, racketeering, assassinations, arms procurement and child couriering.

-In the Soviet period Vory v Zakone emerged, a class of criminals that had to abide by certain rules in the prison system.
+In the period of Soviet Union, Vory v Zakone emerged, a class of criminals that had to abide by certain rules in the prison system.
 One such rule was that cooperation with the authorities of any kind was forbidden.
 During World War II some prisoners made a deal with the government to join the armed forces in return for a reduced sentence, but upon their return to prison they were attacked and killed by inmates who remained loyal to the rules of the thieves.
-In 1988 the Soviet Union legalized private enterprise but did not provide regulations to ensure the security of market economy.
+In 1988, the Soviet Union legalized private enterprise but did not provide regulations to ensure the security of market economy.
 Crude markets emerged, the most notorious being the Rizhsky market where prostitution rings were run next to the Rizhsky Railway Station in Moscow.